Ipv4.ned

 // ~Ipv4 can serve several higher-layer protocols.
 The higher layer protocols

-// for fill up the protocol-to-gateindex map.
+// to fill up the protocol-to-gateindex map.
 When delivering packets to them,

 // the output gate is determined from the Protocol in the IPv4 header.